 Over 60 local women have been empowered through the workshops by providing them with employment, and are helping to alleviate poverty in areas that offer few other employment opportunities.
 These thriving handicraft enterprises are making conservation important to the lives of local communities by providing alternatives to hunting, overgrazing and a number of other threats to wildlife habitats in Jordan.

-These nature-inspired businesses create distinctive handmade products that are sold at Wild Jordan’s nine Nature Shops which are located at each nature reserve and at the Wild Jordan Center in Amman.
+These nature-inspired businesses create distinctive handmade products that are sold at Wild Jordan’s thirteen Nature Shops, which are located at each nature reserve, Wild Jordan Center, City Mall and Queen Alia International Airport in Amman.
 The unique and high-quality products are wonderful as souvenirs, gifts or to decorate your home, and can be customized for corporate and large orders.

 Visit us at the Nature Shop or order by calling +962 6 4633718 any day and every day between 10 a.m. to 10 p.m.